RakhithJK/dbeaver-dbeaver-wiki/Connection-Types.md

 ![](images/ug/Colored_connections.png)

-To manage connection types for a database connection, in the Database Navigator or Projects view, click the connection to set focus to it and then press <kbd>F4</kbd> to open the connection properties window.
+To manage connection types for a database connection, in the Database Navigator or Projects view, click the connection to set the focus on it and then press <kbd>F4</kbd> to open the connection properties window.
 Then, in the properties window, in the navigation pane on the left, click **General** to see the general settings.
 You can see **Connection Type** field among the settings:

 ![](images/ug/Connection-Properties-General.png)